DevL/Pyby/README.md

 #### [`send`](https://ruby-doc.org/core-3.1.1/Object.html#method-i-send)

 Calls the property identified by name, passing it any arguments specified.
-If the property is not callable, and no arguments are specified, the property is instead returned.
+If the property is not callable and no arguments are specified, the property is instead returned.

 ---